 The authors you want to target have small audiences.
 If many of the authors you want to target have small audiences of readers, combine them into a single campaign so you can get the total number of targeted readers up to a good size.
 You can add as many author targets to a campaign as you like, but the total number of authors you’re targeting is less important than the total number of readers your campaign could reach — so keep an eye on the Max Daily Reach estimate to make sure your audience isn’t too big or too small.

 You want a faster (but slightly less regimented) way to test author targets.
 You can view the breakdown of stats by each author target when you add multiple author targets to a single campaign, so it’s easy to compare results between authors on the ad details page!
 However, there’s no guarantee that your campaign budget will be spread evenly among multiple targets, so you may end up with an uneven distribution of impressions depending on how competitive each author’s audience is in our auction.
 For example, you may win 1,000 impressions for one author’s audience before winning any impressions among other author targets.
 So if you want to compare results between author targets in a multi-author campaign, we’d recommend regularly checking the stats and removing any targets from the campaign that have already served enough impressions.

 You’ve already tested the targets and you’re confident they’ll deliver good results.
 If you have a group of author targets that consistently work well for you, save them as an author group to use for future campaigns for the same book or series.

-For more information about choosing author targets, read these tips from 10 successful advertisers (including how many authors they target with each campaign!) or review six common targeting mistakes you should avoid.
+For more information about choosing author targets, read our top tips for improving your author targeting, these tips from successful advertisers (including how many authors they target with each campaign!), and the six common targeting mistakes you should avoid.